kathesch/Personal-Website-Julia/about.md

 # About me

-My name is Katherine Schoeller Gruenewald, and I am 2nd year computational materials science student at CU Boulder.
-I am broadly interested in computational geometry and its applications in modelling complex, dynamical and often biological systems such as bee swarms, symbiosis, and polymer networks.
-Some visuals of my work can be found on my \link{/project_showcase/}{project showcase} page.
+My name is Katherine Gruenewald, and I recently received my Master's degree in materials science from CU Boulder.
+I am looking for employment, so if you need a Julia developer, general scientific programmer with a knack for visualizations, or else think I could be a fit for your company, check out my \link{CV}{CV})!

+You can view a few projects I have worked on in the \link{project showcase}{/project_showcase/}.
+Some notable examples are a finite difference solver for the incompressible Navier-Stokes equation and a velocity-verlet integrator for polymer dynamics.
+I am interested in computational geometry, and in particular, using ideas from [symplectic geometry](https://en.wikipedia.org/wiki/Symplectic_geometry) to make numerical algorithms which preserve quantities such as the density of a fluid in CFD, object identification/tracking in computer vision, energy in a molecular dynamics simulation, and many others.

+I also developed a few \link{https://kathesch.github.io/JuliaTutorial.jl/dev/}{tutorials} aimed at getting you set up quickly with Julia programming language as well making your own numerical methods.
+It has a fun example of developing a linear solver from scratch with comparable performance to Julia's LinearAlgebra.jl or numpy.

 This website was created primarily to document ongoing projects, helpful resources, and my professional development in a similar vein to [Keenan Crane's website](https://www.cs.cmu.edu/~kmcrane/), [Tai-Danae Bradley's Mathema](https://www.math3ma.com), and [Chris Rackaukas' Stochastic Lifestyle](https://www.stochasticlifestyle.com).
 These have all been inspiring to me throughout my career in graduate school, and I hope that you might check them out if you haven't already!